puppetlabs/puppet-docs/source/pe/1.2/upgrading.markdown

     method save
     allow <puppet master's certname>

-These stanzas **must** be inserted **before** the final stanza:
+These stanzas **must** be inserted **before** the final stanza, which looks like this:

-    ...method save
-    allow <puppet master's certname>

-    # final auth.conf stanza:

     path /
     auth any

-If you paste these stanzas at the end of `auth.conf`, they will have no effect.
+If you paste the new stanzas after this final stanza, they will not take effect.

 ### Edit `/etc/puppetlabs/puppet/manifests/site.pp`